rooch-network/rooch/examples/bitseed_generator/README.md

-# Inscribe Generate Contract
+# Inscribe Generate Bitseed Contract

-A CosmWasm smart contract for generating and verifying custom attributes for digital assets or NFTs.
+A CosmWasm smart contract for generating and verifying custom attributes for bitseed assets or NFTs.

 ## Features